FortinLuca/Tensors-Library/README.md

 The last three methods have two versions:
 * the normal version in which the result will point to the data of the original tensor in which the method is applied
 * the copy version in which the result copies the elements from the original tensors

+The RankedTensor class is a subclass of UnknownRankedTensor class, so it inherites parameters and attributes from its superclass.
+Only in some cases we had to override the method with a similar implementation.

 ## Iterator class